moddedmc-wiki/yacl-wiki/autogen/annotations/boolean.md

 ![boolean option](./_assets/boolean.png)

-The `@Boolean` annotation is an option factory that creates a regular option with a `BooleanControllerBuilder` controller.
+The `@Boolean` annotation creates an option with a `BooleanControllerBuilder` controller.

 ## Usage